swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 We propose above using the existing `borrow`/`mutate`/`consume`/`copy` keywords, since we feel the new behaviors have a substantial similarity to how similar keywords are used elsewhere in the language.

+We also considered `borrowing`/`mutating`/`consuming`/`copying` but felt that the semantic differences merited using a different form of these words.

 Other alternatives considered include:

 ```